-Anyhow, this is the value that we’re quite interested as we can get almost all the above mentioned info by default with somewhat ease.
+Anyhow, this is the value that we’re quite interested in as we can get almost all the above-mentioned info by default with somewhat ease.
 Under this field, it shows the current power consumption rate (energy units per second).
 So as you can see from the below screenshot, depending on your system’s load, the power consumption will give different values.

 *.
 After collecting the samples, it’ll display, “Average”, “Minimum” and “Maximum” values under each field.
 And at the very end, it shows the “Average” power consumption rate plus a “Deviation” value for the whole 480 seconds.